fullscreen-triangle/maxwell/README.md

 ### Spatial Distance Irrelevance

 Categorical navigation does not involve spatial propagation.
 Jupiter's core and a local molecule are equally accessible—both are S-coordinate positions reached through categorical navigation.

+### Poincaré Computing

+Named for Henri Poincaré's recurrence theorem: in a bounded phase space, a dynamical system returns to its initial state.
+In this framework, **recurrence is solution**—computation completes when the categorical state returns to its origin.

+The trajectory through S-entropy space IS the answer.
+A single categorical state is simultaneously:
+- **Memory**: S-coordinates are addresses
+- **Processor**: Oscillation frequency is processing rate
+- **Semantics**: Harmonic structure is meaning

+There is no separation between these subsystems.
+The categorical state doesn't "call" memory or "invoke" processing—it IS all three, viewed from different perspectives.

 ## Repository Structure